nasa-petal/bidara-deep-chat/README.md

 ```

 ### Known issues

+- blank screen bug on threaded chat messages on ios safari.
 - deep-chat speechToText: submit command word is sent in message on safari and chrome on iOS.

 - deep-chat textToSpeech: doesn't read messages aloud on safari or chrome on iOS.